Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Search Strategy

 \section{Search Strategy}

 In this study, valid databases, including IEEE Xplore, ScienceDirect, SpringerLink, ACM, and ArXiv, have been used to search for Covid-19 papers.
 Moreover, a more detailed Google Scholar search is employed.
-The articles are selected using the keywords “COVID-19,” “Corona Virus,” “Deep Learning,” “Segmentation,” and “Forecasting.”
-The latest selection of papers is done with the mentioned keywords on July 11th, 2020.
+The articles are selected using the keywords “COVID-19”, “Corona Virus”, “Deep Learning”, “Segmentation”, “Forecasting”, “Attention Deep Learning”, “Transformer Deep Learning”, “Data Fusion”, and “Graph Deep Learning”.
+The latest selection of papers is done with the mentioned keywords on September 19th, 2021.
 Figure \ref{fig:two} indicates the number of papers published or indexed by COVID-19 using DL techniques using various databases.